 We aspire to be the premiere TR journal in Canada aimed at inspiring innovations in knowledge, thought, and social justice.
 To accomplish this, we are committed to being a resource that builds capacity, knowledge, and collaboration to inform practice, research, education, and advocacy in TR.

 Since its establishment in 2003, the journal of TRO (formally known as the TRO Research Annual) has involved collaboration between TRO and the Department of Recreation and Leisure Studies department at the University of Waterloo.
 Editors consisted of Adrienne Gilbert, Sherry Dupuis, Susan Arai, Leeann Ferries and co-editors, Carrie Briscoe and Kimberly Lopez.
-Previous volumes have also been edited by Shannon Hebblethwaite, a faculty member from Concordia University in Montreal, Quebec and Colleen Whyte, a faculty member at Brock University.
-The current Editor of TRPR - Journal of TRO is Jaylyn Leighton.
+Previous volumes have also been edited by Jaylyn Leighton, former Editor in Cheif, Shannon Hebblethwaite, a faculty member from Concordia University in Montreal, Quebec and Colleen Whyte, a faculty member at Brock University.
+The current Editor of TRPR – Journal of TRO is Hannah Mueller.

 TRPR Writing Webinar